Dr Laura Bainbridge

 Research interests

 My research is empirically grounded, interdisciplinary, and impact-focused.
-I specialise in violence reduction, criminal exploitation, vulnerability, police governance, and the policy process.
+I specialise in violence reduction, criminal exploitation, vulnerability, and the policy process.
 I am internationally recognised for my work on cuckooing victimisation and enforced alcohol abstinence (‘sobriety tagging’), and I founded and currently chair multi-level, multi-agency, networks on these topics.

 - Project AL-V: Rethinking The ‘Alpha Victim’